With development of the 2016 Chevrolet Cruze

 and received a mid-cycle update in 2012

 .
-This means we can expect the new Astra to be introduced later this year or in early 2016.
+This means we can expect the new Astra to be introduced to the market later this year or in early 2016.
 A debut at September's Frankfurt Auto Show is a strong possibility.
-Its launch is part of Opel's DRIVE!2022 strategy
+The launch is part of Opel's DRIVE!2022 strategy

 , which will see the brand introduce 17 new engines and 27 new models between now and 2018.
-Other new models include the new Opel Karl and Corsa models as well as the next Insignia midsizer
+Other new models include the new Opel Karl and Corsa subcompacts as well as the next Insignia mid-sizer

 While GM has made Europe the only focus for Opel, a version of the new Astra will be sold in Australia under the Holden brand and in the U.K. under the Vauxhall brand.
 The car's D2XX platform will also feature in the next Verano due in the second half of 2016.
 For more on the new Astra, hit this link to watch a spy video of a prototype testing in Spain.